zverseckas/api_versioner/README.md

 end
 ```
 ## Tests & coverage
-Tests gen be ran by
+Tests can be ran by
 ```
 $~ mix test
 $~ mix coveralls